Céline Dept

 Céline Dept (/nl-BE/; born 8 December 1999) is a Belgian influencer who is active on TikTok and YouTube, and the first Belgian to reach 10 million subscribers on YouTube.
-She began uploading videos to TikTok in April 2019, and by January 2020, had the highest amount of TikTok followers of any Belgian influencer, with around 2.7 million followers.
-She additionally hosts the YouTube channel.
+She began uploading videos to TikTok in April 2019, and by January 2020, had the highest number of TikTok followers of any Belgian influencer, with around 2.7 million followers.
+She additionally hosts on her YouTube channel.
 She appeared in a feature-length movie in 2022.
-Dept is known for her content relating to football, dance, lip syncs, and pranks.
+Dept is known for her content related to football, dance, lip syncs, and pranks.
 She has been sponsored by various brands and started her own clothing line in 2022.

 Early life

-Céline Dept was born on 8 December 1999, and comes from Ostend, West Flanders.
+Céline Dept was born on 8 December 1999 to a Belgian father and a Tunisian mother, and comes from Ostend, West Flanders.
 Prior to her career as an influencer, she was a football player for Cercle Brugge K.S.V., among other teams.
-According to an interview with Knack, she began playing in the second national for the second team of the women's division of the club in 2015, before being relegated to first provincial in the summer of 2018.